Signs Gospel: Bultmann

 The hypothesis of the Gospel of John being composed in layers over a period of time originated in the work of Rudolf Bultmann in 1941.
 Bultmann suggested that the author(s) of John depended in part on an author who wrote an earlier account.
 This hypothetical "Signs Gospel" listing Christ's miracles was independent of, and not used by, the synoptic gospels.
 It was believed to have been circulating before the year 70 AD.
 Bultmann's conclusion was so controversial that heresy proceedings were instituted against him and his writings.

 Later scholarship

 Nevertheless, this hypothesis has not disappeared.
 Scholars such as Raymond E. Brown believe the original author of the Signs Gospel to be the Beloved Disciple.
 They argue that the disciple who formed this community was both a historical person and a companion of Jesus Christ.
 Brown also suggests that the Beloved Disciple had been a follower of John the Baptist before joining Jesus.
-However, there has been an increase in support for John’s knowledge of the Synoptics, and the signs source hypothesis is in decline.
+However, there has been an increase in support for John's knowledge of the Synoptics, and the signs source hypothesis is in decline.
 Most scholars today agree that the existence of a single signs source for the miracles in John is highly unlikely.
+Opposition to the existence of a "signs gospel" is clearly dominant in 21st century scholarship.